evernost/classAB/README.md

 # A study on the mysterious class AB amplifier

-It's pretty common in literature to depict the class B and AB amplifiers as two transistors conducting alternatively as the input signal varies.
+It's pretty common in literature to depict the class B and AB amplifiers as two bipolar transistors conducting alternatively as the input signal varies.
 The NPN takes care of the upper wave while the PNP handles the negative part.

 The difference between class AB and class B consists in a subtle biasing that pre-heats (so to speak) the two transistors, thus avoiding the infamous **cross-over distortion**.

-Assuming the cross-over is dealt with properly, I've always been puzzled by how nicely the handover goes between the two transistors as the input crosses zero.
+Assuming the cross-over is dealt with properly, I've always been puzzled by how nicely **the handover goes between the two transistors** as the input crosses zero.
 How come it works so well without any bumps?

 Moreover, as the input goes, one of the transistors might even reach the blocked region without consequences on the output.